canalplus/rx-player/doc/api/Player_Events.md

 - `bitrate` (`Number|undefined`): The bitrate of this Representation, in bits per seconds.

 - `codec` (`string|undefined`): The codec of the representation

+- `isSpatialAudio` (`Boolean|undefined`): If set to `true`, this Representation has spatial audio.

+- `isCodecSupported` (`Boolean|undefined`): If `true` the codec(s) of that Representation is supported by the current platform.

+  Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.

+  `undefined` (or not set) if support of that Representation is unknown or if does not make sense here.

+- `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (in the eventuality it had DRM-related protection).

+  Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.

 This event only concerns the currently-playing [Period](../Getting_Started/Glossary.md).